Kaisorius/BreezeUI/README.md

 Bugs may occur.
 Stay updated for future improvements.

 ## License
-BreezeUI is an Attribution-Required Free Model protected by the MIT License.
+BreezeUI is an Open Source UI Library protected by the MIT License.

 Copyright © 2026 Kaiser.